google/gvisor/content/docs/architecture_guide/performance.md

 The first application is an instance of `sleep`: a trivial application that does nothing.
 The second application is a synthetic `node` application which imports a number of modules and listens for requests.
 The third application is a similar synthetic `ruby` application which does the same.
+In all cases, the sandbox itself is responsible for a small, mostly fixed amount of memory overhead.

 ## CPU performance